scottcarter/UnsplashDemo/README.md

 As the project evolved I decided that it could serve as a nice example of many iOS  features and patterns.

+# Installation

+The project requires Alamofire and AlamofireImage which are installed as Pods.

+> pod install

+You will also need to obtain an API key for Unsplash.
+The key should be inserted in Constants.swift where the placeholder reads "Enter Unsplash API Key here".

 # Project feature examples

 ## Table View Controller implementation